Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm relies on both strategic asset allocation and tactical asset allocation.
 While the former calls for setting target allocations within a portfolio and then periodically rebalancing, the latter strives to maintain a range of percentages in different asset classes.

-Cypress Private Wealth ranks next on our list of top financial advisor firms in Palm Desert.
-The Cypress team includes four certified financial planners (CFPs) and two chartered retirement planning counselors (CRPCs).
+Keystone Private Wealth (formerly known as Cypress Private Wealth) ranks next on our list of top financial advisor firms in Palm Desert.
+The Cypress team includes those holding the Certified Financial Planner™ (CFP®) and chartered retirement planning counselor (CRPC) designations.
 Advisors primarily work with non-high-net-worth and high-net-worth individuals, as well as some businesses.
 There is no set account minimum.

 Cypress Private Wealth is also a fee-based firm, meaning some of its advisors may be licensed insurance agents or investment representatives and collect commissions from third parties in addition to fees from clients.
 That said, advisors have a fiduciary duty to work in the best interests of clients.
 Failure to do so could result in legal penalties and fines.